Read Jacques Derrida with voice, context, and method in the same frame.

 Prompt 3: Provide the most likely causes behind Derrida becoming a notable philosopher.

-The central claim is this: Here are the most likely causes behind Derrida becoming a notable philosopher.
+In plain terms: Here are the most likely causes behind Derrida becoming a notable philosopher.

-Derrida introduced groundbreaking ideas such as deconstruction and différance , which challenged and expanded the boundaries of traditional philosophy.
+Derrida introduced groundbreaking ideas such as deconstruction and différance, which challenged and expanded the boundaries of traditional philosophy.
 His unique approaches to language and meaning resonated deeply with contemporary intellectuals.

-Derrida introduced groundbreaking ideas such as deconstruction and différance , which challenged and expanded the boundaries of traditional philosophy.
+Derrida introduced groundbreaking ideas such as deconstruction and différance, which challenged and expanded the boundaries of traditional philosophy.
 His unique approaches to language and meaning resonated deeply with contemporary intellectuals.

 Derrida’s critical engagement with the works of major Western philosophers, such as Plato, Hegel, and Heidegger, positioned him as a formidable thinker who could reinterpret and critique foundational texts in novel ways.